Available in VPC

 persistentVolumeClaim:

-claimName: exa-pvc # Name of a previously created high-performance storage PVC
+claimName: exa-pvc # Name of the high-performance storage PVC created previously

 kubectl -n { namespace } apply -f pytorchjob.yaml

-The logs of the training pods can be viewed using the kubectl logs command.
+You can check the logs of a training Pod using the kubectl logs command.

 kubectl -n { namespace } logs pytorch-elastic-mnist-nccl-worker-0 pytorch

-If you maintain logs for Tensorboard in the training code, you can view the information through Tensorboard provided by ML expert Platform.
+If your training code logs data for Tensorboard, you can view the information through Tensorboard provided by ML expert Platform.

 Save training results

-You can use Model Registry to store and manage training parameters.
+Model Registry lets you store and manage training parameters.